amiika/ziffers/README.md

 <img src="https://github.com/amiika/ziffers/raw/ziffers2/ziffers.png" width=300 border=0, padding=0>

-# Ziffers: Numbered musical notation for composing algorithmic and generative music using Sonic Pi
+# Ziffers: Numbered musical notation for live code golfing and composing algorithmic and generative music using Sonic Pi
 Ziffers is a numbered musical notation (aka.
-Ziffersystem) that makes composing melodies and rhythms easier and faster in [Sonic Pi](https://sonic-pi.net/).
+Ziffersystem) and live code golfing language that makes composing melodies and rhythms easier and faster in [Sonic Pi](https://sonic-pi.net/).

 Writing and playing melodies in any key or scale will be as simple as:
 ```